-- 1. Mount and dismount machine from left side.
-Keep clear of discharge opening at all times. - 2.
-Start engine from operator's seat, if possible.
-Make sure blades are OFF and parking brake is set. - 3.
-DO NOT leave machine with engine running.
+- 1. Mount and dismount machine from left side. - Start engine from operator's seat, if possible.
+Make sure blades are OFF and parking brake is set. - DO NOT leave machine with engine running.
 STOP engine, STOP blades, SET brake, and Remove key before leaving operators position of any reason. - 4.
-DO NOT operate machine unless properly seated with feet on feet rests or pedal(s). - 5.
-STOP BLADES and ENGINE and make sure blades have stopped before removing grass catcher or unclogging mower to prevent loss of fingers or hand. - 6.
+DO NOT operate machine unless properly seated with feet on feet rests or pedal(s). - STOP BLADES and ENGINE and make sure blades have stopped before removing grass catcher or unclogging mower to prevent loss of fingers or hand. - 6.
 Blades must be OFF except when cutting grass.
 Set blades in highest position when mowing over rough ground. - 7.
 Keep hands and feet away from rotating blades underneath deck.
-DO NOT place foot on ground while BLADES are ON or machine is in motion. - 8.
-DO NOT operate machine without entire grass catcher or guards in place and working.
+DO NOT place foot on ground while BLADES are ON or machine is in motion. - DO NOT operate machine without entire grass catcher or guards in place.
 DO NOT point discharge at people, passing cars, windows or doors. - 9.
-Slow down before turning. - 10.
-Watch out for traffic when near or crossing roadways. - 11.
+Slow down before turning. - Watch out for traffic when near or crossing roadways. - 11.
 STOP engine immediately after striking an obstruction.
 Inspect machine and repair damage before resuming operation. - 12.
 Operate machine only in daylight or with good artificial light. - 13.
-Move joystick (if equipped) SLOWLY to maintain control during speed and directional changes. - 14.
-Exercise CAUTION when pulling loads.
+Move joystick (if equipped) SLOWLY to maintain control during speed and directional changes.

+- 14. Exercise CAUTION when pulling loads.
 Limit loads to those you can safely control and attach loads to hitch plate as specified with SNAPPER attachment instructions. - 15.
-On slopes, the weight of the towed equipment may cause loss of traction and loss of control.
-When towing, travel slowly and allow extra distance to stop. - 16.
 DO NOT operate engine in enclosed areas.
-Engine exhaust gases contain carbon monoxide, a deadly poison. - 17.
-DO NOT discharge material against a wall or obstruction.
-Material may ricochet back towards the operator. - Only use accessories approved by the manufacturer.
-See manufacturer's instructions for proper operation and installation of accessories.
+Engine exhaust gases contain carbon monoxide, a deadly poison.